 When we started having children, we began noticing that people had many misconceptions (and biases) about multiracial families.

-Unfortunatly, some of those biases come to life through comments, questions and “observations.”
+Unfortunately, some of those misconceptions about multiracial families come to life through comments, questions and “observations.”

 Here are a few that we’ve heard: